mootwise-matt/arx-lang/docs/architecture/overview.md

 ## Data Flow
 1. Source code is tokenized by lexer
 2. Parser builds AST with actual values from source code
-3. Code generator traverses AST and emits dynamic bytecode instructions
+3. Code generator traverses AST, collects class information, and emits bytecode with placeholder tokens
+4. Linker resolves method/field references and patches bytecode with calculated offsets
-4. VM loads and executes bytecode with runtime value calculation
+5. VM loads and executes patched bytecode with pre-calculated offsets
-5. Objects are managed by memory system
+6. Objects are managed by memory system with efficient offset-based access

 ## 🎯 **AST-Based Architecture**